NaderNemati/Federated-Learning-Pipeline/README.md

 * Running the federated simulation with client-side logic in client.py and server-side logic in server.py
 * Training a CNN model defined in model.py on the partitioned dataset.

+### Google Colab Notebook

+Alternatively, you can run this project using the provided Google Colab notebook.
+It allows you to easily run the entire Federated Learning pipeline in the cloud without the need to set up a local environment.

 ## Performance Summary and Analysis

 This section highlights the performance, productivity, and functionality of the Federated Learning (FL) model for both the MNIST and CIFAR10 datasets after two communication rounds.